midoBB/Readeck/docs/src/en-US/opds.md

 # E-book Catalog

-Readeck provides an E-book Catalog of all your bookmarks, organized in a catalog with the structure bellow:
+Readeck provides an E-book Catalog of all your bookmarks, organized in a catalog with the structure below:

 - Unread Bookmarks
 - Archived Bookmarks